Eddaoust/wp-eddst-theme/wp-content/themes/eddst-portfolio/README.md

 ***This section present a small picture of one project, on click, open a modal with more info about it***

 * First, create an article category with the same name of the section
+* Go to Settings > Media and set the thumnails width to 313 & height to 165
 * Next, to add one item, create an article
     * Set the category to the previously created
     * Add one thumbnail, this is the trigger to open modal